 Transfer from airport to select hotels the day prior to sailing; transfer to vessel on embarkation day; transfer from ship to downtown hotel or airport upon disembarkation; shipboard accommodations; kayaking; stand up paddleboarding; select shore excursions as indicated in itinerary; baggage handling from airport/hotel to vessel and from vessel to airport/hotel on day of departure or one day prior to departure; gear on loan (binoculars, rain jacket, rain pants, and boots); all meals onboard ship and where otherwise indicated; alcohol with some exceptions; water, tea, coffee, hot chocolate, soda.
 Subject to change without notice.

-Airfare; pre- and post-cruise hotel accommodations; travel insurance (highly recommended); non-complimentary beer, wine, and alcohol; discretionary gratuities to crew; all taxes and port fees; fuel surcharge may apply.
+Airfare; pre- and post-cruise hotel accommodations; travel insurance (highly recommended); fishing license; non-complimentary beer, wine, and alcohol; discretionary gratuities to crew; all taxes and port fees; fuel surcharge may apply.

 Photos: © Alaskan Dream Cruises